 Students are required to participate in all formal curriculum and recreational activities.
-In the event that the student is unable to participate in PE, a medical certificate is required.
+If the student is unable to participate in PE, a medical certificate is required.

 For those who suffer from an illness which may require treatment on occasion, parents/guardians must inform school management of the course of action to be taken.
-Parents/Guardians must ensure that a student suffering from an ongoing illness has the correct medication with them at all times and/or have the medication stored in the main office.
+Parents/Guardians must ensure that a student suffering from an ongoing illness always has the correct medication with them and/or have the medication stored in the main office.